 If a horse is exercised without consideration for their enjoyment, then they are experiencing just another form of the same kind of stress that planted the seeds of the EMS problem way back at the beginning – another form of drudgery, another form of the emotional deprivation that we talked about at the beginning of this article.
 Even liberty work can be described as drudgery if it’s the “cause them to want to do it” variety.

 Even if emotional deprivation was not the original cause of the insulin resistance – adding ANY kind of stress or emotional resistance absolutely will NOT contribute to the healing of any horse.
 I guess that’s why vets talk about “managing” EMS rather than “fixing” it and why we alternative therapists who deal with the emotional causes of things as well as other big picture issues, are more likely to talk about fixing things.

 Peacefulness, happiness and joy are not just airy fairy words – they can be a practical outcome of certain ways of working with your horse – for you and for them.
-Whatever exercise is done with any horse riding or on the ground – should be of the variety that they enjoy doing.
+Whatever exercise is done with any horse riding or on the ground – should be of the variety and in a way that they enjoy doing.

 We don’t need to be advanced riders or handlers either, to bring out those kind of yummy feelings for our horse and ourselves.